romielisse/SecurityBones/README.md

 1. **Create a Spring Boot Application**
 	* Name it SpringBootSecurity
-	* Add the dependencies for security, web and thymeleaf
+	* Add the dependencies for security, web, thymeleaf, H2, JPA, and devtools
 	* Hit next until you finish the wizard, and then wait until it's done.
+	* Note: As you're typing out your code, you may notice red underlining in your code.
+Ignore these until everything has been typed up.

 2. **Setup H2**